Configuring the student profile

 How the Profile page is laid out

-The Profile page shows one student at a time on an A4 printable layout.
+The Profile page shows one student at a time on an A4 printable layout, which makes it the starting point for almost any one-on-one data conversation.
 At the top is the student’s name and photo.
-Below that are four configurable sections (called “tab slices”) stacked vertically: an ID/header area, an upper section, a middle section, and a lower section.
+Below that sit four configurable sections (TrackEd calls them tab slices): an ID and header area, an upper section, a middle section, and a lower section.

 Each section has a green header bar with a double-headed arrow that opens a dropdown of available data views.
-Pick a different view and that section updates immediately.

-The available options change depending on the year level of the cohort you’re viewing.
-A Year 6 cohort shows primary-focused views like NAPLAN 3-5 and P-6 results, while a Year 12 cohort includes senior schooling data.
-You’ll often see the same view option available in multiple sections, which lets you combine data in different ways.
-Use the navigation bar at the top or bottom of the page to click through students.
-The layout stays the same as each student loads.
-If you’re unsure what an abbreviation means on the profile, check the Glossary on the support site.
+Pick a view and that section updates straight away.
+The options on offer change with the year level of the cohort you’re viewing, so a Year 6 cohort shows primary views like NAPLAN 3-5 and P-6 results, while a Year 12 cohort includes senior schooling data.
+You’ll often see the same view available in more than one section, which lets you combine data in different ways.

 Saving and managing layouts